Murals of Fargo-Moorhead

 Prairie Rose Lofts | 506 Roberts St N, Fargo

-North Dakota’s state flower, the Wild Prairie Rose, is painted on the aptly-named Prairie Rose Lofts in Downtown Fargo.
-The artist, Steve Knutson, has created several pieces of art that celebrate North Dakota.
+North Dakota's state flower, the Wild Prairie Rose, is painted on the aptly-named Prairie Rose Lofts in Downtown Fargo.
+The artist, Steve Knutson, has created several art pieces celebrating North Dakota.

 Meadowlark